aaachen/aaachen.github.io/content/posts/A Year of Journaling.md

 > The basic idea of interstitial journaling is to write a few lines every time you take a break, and to track the exact time you are taking these notes - [Anne-Laure Le Cunff](https://nesslabs.com/interstitial-journaling)

-Rather than going through the herculean effort of recalling all that's happened each night, journaling this way becomes jotting down the most interesting things that've transpired between two timestamps.
-Most of the "journaling" I do during the day is simply dropping a bulleted timestamp (with a small toolbar shortcut).
-They are the little cues that invite me to add more later when things wind down.
+Rather than going through herculean effort of recalling all that's happened each night, journaling this way becomes jotting down the most interesting things that've transpired between timestamps.
+Most of the "journaling" I do during the day is simply dropping bulleted timestamps with a small toolbar shortcut.
+They are the little invitations for myself to add more later when things wind down.
+Like like any journal, it's a self-reflection space, not a timetable that you're micro-managing yourself with, so freely exercise any selection bias here.
 The main thing is figuring out what's a good interval for yourself, so it doesn't get in the way of the day.

 To do less doomscrolling, I also jot down thoughts around my information stream.
 I start most of my writings here, typically writing out my full thoughts first, and then link or extract things out afterwards to bootstrap ideas I'm interested in going back later.
 This idea came from Sarah Constantin's [public roam notebook](https://roamresearch.com/#/app/srcpublic), which I found from this [ribbonfarm post](https://www.ribbonfarm.com/2024/10/10/ribbonfarm-is-retiring/).